TheLeopard65

 LDAP voleur.htb 389 DC [+] voleur.htb\todd.wolfe:NightT1meP1dg3on14

-• Then the tester used netexec tool again to extract new data with the bloodhound module.
+• Then I used netexec tool again to extract new data with the bloodhound module.

 ┌──(kali@kali)-[~/HTB/Voleur]